MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/get-your-organization-ready-for-office-365.md

 ## Do-it-yourself planning for Office 365

-Deploying Office 365 Enterprise on your own requires planning.
-Before you begin deployment, you must do the research and make the design decisions to set you and your organization up for success.

-To plan for Office 365 on your own, consider these areas:
+To plan for Office 365 on your own, determine the correct design decisions for these areas:

 - Your Office 365 tenant